Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 173.  ### Question173
-What shapes can be an architecture spike?
-Pick all that apply
+What shapes can be an architecture spike? (pick all that apply)

 - [x] A prototype which will be thrown away
 - [ ] A comprehensive architecture implementation